Renzo vs ether.fi (2026): Full Comparison

 Audit portfolios

 Renzo was reviewed by Halborn and Sigma Prime. ether.fi engaged Certik, Nethermind, and Solidified.
-Both protocols have been audited by multiple reputable firms with no disclosed incidents as of May 2026, so audit quality is comparable but not identical in vendor selection.
+Both protocols have been audited by multiple reputable firms and neither has disclosed a smart-contract exploit as of July 2026, so audit quality is comparable but not identical in vendor selection.

 Security and track record

-Neither protocol has reported a security incident.
+Neither protocol has suffered a smart-contract exploit.
+Renzo did, however, see ezETH sharply depeg on 24 April 2024 — briefly trading near $700 on Uniswap after its airdrop window closed, triggering roughly $56M of liquidations for leveraged holders across DeFi (DL News, CoinDesk).
+That was a market-structure incident, not a hack, and the peg recovered.
 Renzo has audits from Halborn and Sigma Prime; ether.fi from Certik, Nethermind, and Solidified.
-Both have undergone extensive code reviews, but ether.fi’s extra year in production (2023 launch vs. 2024) gives it a slightly longer battle-testing period.
+Both have undergone extensive code reviews, but ether.fi’s earlier start in production (early 2023 vs. Renzo’s December 2023 mainnet) gives it a slightly longer battle-testing period.

 The liquid restaking category still carries inherent risks tied to EigenLayer AVS slashing conditions and operator behavior, which apply equally to both protocols.
 The edge goes to ether.fi for maturity, though the margin is small.